King Charles III Resumes Public Duties As He Fights Cancer - UrduPoint

 King Charles III Resumes Public Duties As He Fights Cancer

-The British head of state and his wife, Queen Camilla, toured the University College Hospital Macmillan Cancer Centre in central London, which diagnoses and treats a wide range of cancers.
+The British head of state appeared relaxed as he and his wife Queen Camilla met patients and staff at the University College Hospital Macmillan Cancer Centre in central London.

-Charles, 75, is patron of Cancer Research UK and Macmillan Cancer Support, while Camilla, 76, is president of Maggie's, another cancer support charity.
+He talked to patients receiving chemotherapy at a day unit, including 60-year-old Asha Millen, who has bone marrow cancer.

-The couple smiled and waved to crowds before heading inside to meet medical specialists, patients and their families.
+"I said, 'How are you?' and he said, 'I'm well'," she told reporters afterwards.

-Charles suspended most duties in February after cancer was found while he was being treated for an enlarged prostate the previous month.
+Charles, 75, suspended most of his duties in February after cancer was found while he was being treated for an enlarged prostate the previous month.

 His daughter-in-law Catherine, Princess of Wales, 42, underwent abdominal surgery in January and said in March that she was receiving chemotherapy.